Pin (film): Production

 Pin is an adaptation of the 1981 novel of the same name written by Andrew Neiderman.
 The novel eventually found its way to Sandor Stern, a director who had started off as a medical doctor, who loved Neiderman's rich characters as well as the unconventional focus of an anatomical medical dummy.
 Stern collaborated with Neiderman on adapting the book over the course of five years before getting it set up at New World Pictures.

 The film was shot in Montreal, Quebec, Canada, in 1987.
 Produced by Rene Malo and Pierre David.
 Directed by Sandor Stern.
 Stars include David Hewlett, Cyndy Preston, Terry O'Quinn, Bronwen Nantel and John Ferguson.

 Release

-Pin became the victim of bad timing as by the time production had finished, New World Pictures was in the process of dissolving their film division and while Pin had been intended to be a final theatrical release, the company decided against it at the last minute.
+Pin became the victim of bad timing as by the time production had finished, New World Pictures was in the process of dissolving its film division and while Pin had been intended to be a final theatrical release, the company decided against it at the last minute.
 A screening of the film was met with a negative response, and rather than invest any time or resources into Pin New World instead released it direct to video.
 The film eventually started getting more attention in 1991 when prints in Manhattan and San Francisco were given successful runs with many critics declaring the film to have been overlooked.

-Pin was released on VHS on May 28, 1989, and DVD on April 24, 2001, in Widescreen Anamorphic.
+Pin was released on VHS on May 31, 1989. and DVD on April 24, 2001, in Widescreen Anamorphic.
 The DVD has commentary by director Sandor Stern and journalist Ted Newsom.

+The film was given a wide release in Canada on January 27, 1989.
+The film would also receive a theatrical re-release in the United States December 4, 1991.